astec-stfc/simframe/docs/source/installation.rst

    | **SimFrame** is compatible only with python `3.10` and above.
    | Installing the package may require authentication with an STFC Federal ID or valid SSH key.

-Cloning from GitLab
+Cloning from Github
 -------------------

-Clone :mod:`SimFrame` from GitLab:
+Clone :mod:`SimFrame` from Github:

 .. code-block:: bash